pantheon-systems/documentation/source/content/guides/decoupled/wp-gatsby-frontend-starters/03-test-locally.md

 ### Before You Begin

-- This section assumes you are testing a Gatsby + WordPress site locally that is hosted at a subpath of the root, for example: `/docs`, by using [Gatsby's `pathPrefix` feature](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/path-prefix/).
+- This section assumes you are performing local testing on a Gatsby + WordPress site that is hosted at a subpath of the root, for example: `/docs`, by using [Gatsby's `pathPrefix` feature](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/path-prefix/).

 ## Set The Path Prefix

-The `@pantheon-systems/gatsby-wordpress-starter` automatically sets the environment variable `process.env.PANTHEON_UPLOAD_PATH` as the `pathPrefix` in the `gatsby-config.js`.
+The `@pantheon-systems/gatsby-wordpress-starter` automatically sets the environment variable `process.env.PANTHEON_UPLOAD_PATH` as the `pathPrefix` in the `gatsby-config.js` file.

 Set the `PANTHEON_UPLOAD_PATH` in your `.env.development.local` file to the path you want to test locally.